teaminkling/now-playing/README.md

 ### Monterey/Big Sur Expanded Notifications

-> Now Playing now supports Apple Silicon natively!
+> Now Playing supports Apple Silicon natively!

 In Big Sur (and later) you can expand notifications to view the beautiful full-sized album art!